AshleyGuoj/AshleyGuoj.github.io/_pages/about.md

 About Me
 ------
 ### **Hello, I’m Jiaqi Guo!**
-I am a graduate student majoring in Statistics at **Columbia University**, specializing in **Data Science, AI, and Product Analytics**.
-My expertise includes statistical modeling, machine learning, and AI-driven decision-making.
-I’m passionate about leveraging data to **optimize product strategies, enhance AI user experiences, and drive business insights**.
-With a strong foundation in analytics and a keen interest in user behavior, I strive to bridge the gap between **data, technology, and human-centered innovation**.
+I am a graduate student in Statistics at Columbia University, specializing in Data Science, AI, and Product Analytics.
+My expertise spans statistical modeling, machine learning, and AI-driven decision-making, but what excites me most is using data to shape real-world product strategies and enhance user experiences.

+I believe the best AI solutions are not just technically powerful but deeply user-centric—and I thrive at the intersection of data, business, and human behavior.
+By bridging analytical rigor with strategic thinking, I help transform insights into high-impact decisions that optimize product performance and drive business growth.

 Who I Am
 ------

 ### **📌 Background**
 ------
+Data tells a story—and I make sure it's heard.

-I have a strong foundation in statistics, data science, and AI, with hands-on experience in **data-driven product strategy, marketing analytics, and AI UX research**.
-My background combines quantitative analysis with business acumen, enabling me to translate complex data into **actionable strategies**.
-I thrive at the intersection of AI, product optimization, and user experience, using data to **drive impactful decisions and enhance consumer engagement**.
+With a strong foundation in statistics, data science, and AI, I bring hands-on experience in data-driven product strategy, marketing analytics, and AI UX research.
+My background blends quantitative analysis with business intuition, equipping me to turn complex data into compelling strategies that drive engagement, retention, and revenue growth.

+I thrive in fast-paced, data-rich environments where insights power decisions.
+Whether it's optimizing AI systems, refining user experience, or enhancing marketing strategies, my goal is to unlock measurable value through data.

 ### **💼 Professional Experience**
 ------